Can I place personal items on reserve?

-Reserve materials at Carrier and Rose Library can be placed on reserve for a 4-hour or 4-day checkout period.
-Media reserves are 4-hour only, and reserve items at the Music Library can be checked out for 4-hours with overnight use.
+Reserve materials at JMU Libraries Express and Rose Library can be placed on reserve for a 4-Hour or 4-Day checkout period.
+Media reserves are 4-Hour only, and reserve items at the Music Library can be checked out for 4-Hours with overnight use.

-Yes, when licensing allows, e-books purchased by JMU Libraries can be linked to course reserve records.
-Printouts of e-books will not be placed on reserve.
+Yes, when licensing allows, eBooks purchased by JMU Libraries can be linked to course reserve lists.
+Printouts of eBooks will not be placed on reserve.

 What if JMU doesn’t own a copy of a book I’m assigning for my course?

 Reserve staff collaborates with Liaison Librarians to order new materials for JMU Libraries’ collection when they are requested for course reserve use.
 Please send requests for purchase of materials for course reserve to firstname.lastname@example.org and specify what course these materials should be added to upon receipt at JMU Libraries.